openmpf/openmpf-components/python/AzureReadTextDetection/README.md

    and can be specified through the URL as follows:

    - `https://{endpoint}/vision/v3.1/read/analyze` - v3.1 Read OCR analysis.
-   - `https://{endpoint}/vision/v3.1-preview.2/read/analyze` - v3.2 preview Read OCR analysis.
+   - `https://{endpoint}/vision/v3.1-preview.2/read/analyze` - v3.1 preview Read OCR analysis.

-   This component has only been tested against v3.1 of the API.
+   This component has been tested against both versions of the API.

 - `ACS_SUBSCRIPTION_KEY`: A string containing your Azure Cognitive Services subscription key.
 To get one you will need to create an